Vyral/blake-sloan-recruiting/_posts/2024-07-01-surviving-the-messy-middle-of-the-year.md

   Come They Will Not Be Prepared.
 The #1 Way To Die In Business Is To Race To The Bottom.
 Ability And Skillset With Your Script Will Be A Huge Factor In Your Success Going Forward.
-In The Next 60-70 Days The One Main Objection And Misconception You Will Face Is "I Do Not Need A Buyer's Agent".
+In The Next 60-70 Days The One Main Objection And Misconception You Will Face Is I Do Not Need A Buyer's Agent.
 Show Them You Are More Than An Order Taker.
 You Have To Be Able To Articulate Your Value To Fight The Misconceptions Coming Out Of The Lawsuit.
 Show Clients What Sets You Apart From The Competition.
 You Must Be Able To Collide With Your Clients And